ellizzabbetth/ai-pneumonia-identification/README.md

 **5. Ground Truth**

 The methodology used to establish the ground truth can impact reported performance.
 Describe how the NIH created the ground truth for the data that was provided to you for this project.
 Describe the benefits and limitations of this type of ground truth.

+The limitation of the dataset based on the training set ... https://knowledge.udacity.com/questions/958581

 **6. FDA Validation Plan**